madcodemonkey/PostgreSQL/VectorExample/Readme.md

    - Left-click the "Save" button at the top, which will kick off a deployment.
    - Reference:
 	 - [Microsoft docs on 'How to use PostgreSQL extensions'](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-extensions#how-to-use-postgresql-extensions)
-3. Allow yourself access by doing the following
+3. Allow yourself access by doing the following (assumes you did not do this in step 1)
    - Under Settings, left-click "Networking"
    - Place a check in the "Allow public access from any Azure service within Azure to this server" checkbox.
    - Left click "Add current client IP address" or "Add 0.0.0.0 - 255.255.255.255"